 Introduction

 Climate perturbations can have strong impacts on ocean ecosystems that in turn affect social and economic components of human communities.
 These effects may be exacerbated when changes in ocean conditions are more extreme, such as during marine heatwaves (prolonged events of anomalously warm ocean waters).
-The increasing attention on these extreme events and their impacts (e.g., Hobday et al. 2018, Sen Gupta et al. 2020) has invigorated a push for tools that can track and detect as early as possible the response of marine communities to climate-driven perturbations.
+The increasing attention on these extreme events and their impacts (e.g., [1,2]) has invigorated a push for tools that can track and detect as early as possible the response of marine communities to climate-driven perturbations.
 Early detection, and moreover, near-term forecasts of community shifts could help scientists, managers, and stakeholders better prepare for and respond to the potential consequences of such shifts.

 Climate-driven shifts in community structure tend to involve rapid change across multiple populations that result in switches between contrasting community assemblages that may then persist for decades.
-A growing number of studies have documented community reorganizations in response to climate drivers (e.g., Beaugrand et al. 2008, 2015, Möllman and Diekmann 2012, Wernberg et al. 2016, Peabody et al. 2018).
-One of the best-known examples is the widespread northeast Pacific community reorganization that followed the 1976/1977 shift in the Pacific Decadal Oscillation from a cold to warm regime (Benson and Trites 2002; Hare and Mantua 2000).
-The abrupt change from a cool to warm ocean regime had dramatic implications on ecosystem functioning and living marine resources (LMRs) throughout the region (Mantua et al. 1997, Anderson and Piatt 1999; Litzow and Ciannelli 2007, Peabody et al. 2018).
+A growing number of studies have documented community reorganizations in response to climate drivers (e.g., [3,4,5,6,7]).
+One of the best-known examples is the widespread northeast Pacific community reorganization that followed the 1976/1977 shift in the Pacific Decadal Oscillation from a cold to warm regime [8,9].
+The abrupt change from a cool to warm ocean regime had dramatic implications on ecosystem functioning and living marine resources (LMRs) throughout the region [7,10,11,12].
 Since then, northeast Pacific marine ecosystems have experienced several interannual or decadal perturbations that do not appear to have resulted in community-wide shifts of similar magnitude.

-However, between 2014 and 2016 these ecosystems experienced a marine heatwave that involved the warmest sea surface temperature (SST) and heat content anomalies that had ever been observed over large areas of the North Pacific, with SST anomalies over 6oC (Bond et al. 2015; Walsh et al. 2018).
-It was one of the most extreme heatwaves globally in its combined magnitude, spatial scale, and duration (Hobday et al. 2018, Sen Gupta et al. 2020), and the intense, persistent warming has been attributed to a combination of natural and anthropogenic forcing (Jacox et al. 2018a; Laufkötter et al. 2020).
+However, between 2014 and 2016 these ecosystems experienced a marine heatwave that involved the warmest sea surface temperature (SST) and heat content anomalies that had ever been observed over large areas of the North Pacific, with SST anomalies over 6oC [13,14].
+It was one of the most extreme heatwaves globally in its combined magnitude, spatial scale, and duration [1,2], and the intense, persistent warming has been attributed to a combination of natural and anthropogenic forcing [15,16].
 Several studies have documented myriad biological responses to this event.
-For example, within the California Current Ecosystem (CCE), there were mass strandings of marine mammals (Cavole et al. 2016), increased whale entanglements due to shifting prey sources (Santora et al. 2020), mass mortality events for marine seabirds (Cavole et al. 2016, Jones et al. 2018, Piatt et al. 2020), a record-breaking domoic acid outbreak (McCabe et al. 2016), shifts in pelagic macronekton and micronekton communities and species richness (Santora et al. 2017, Brodeur et al. 2019, Nielsen et al. 2020), irruptions of previously rare fishes and invertebrates throughout the California Current (Sakuma et al. 2016, Morgan et al. 2019, Sanford et al. 2019, Walker et al. 2020), and extraordinarily high recruitment of rockfishes (genus Sebastes; Schroeder et al. 2018, Field et al. 2021) and northern anchovy (Engraulis mordax; Thompson et al. 2019).
+For example, within the California Current Ecosystem (CCE), there were mass strandings of marine mammals [17], increased whale entanglements due to shifting prey sources [18], mass mortality events for marine seabirds [17,19,20], a record-breaking domoic acid outbreak [21], shifts in pelagic macronekton and micronekton communities and species richness [22,23,24], irruptions of previously rare fishes and invertebrates throughout the California Current [25,26,27,28], and extraordinarily high recruitment of rockfishes (genus Sebastes) [29,30] and northern anchovy (Engraulis mordax) [31].
 Yet, to date, there have been few quantitative studies of how the marine heatwave impacted the broader CCE community at multiple trophic levels, and therefore the importance of this extreme event for community-wide patterns of variability, and the persistence of the community response, remains largely unknown.